How to Stop Worrying and Love the Bulldozer

 NIMBY to NOPE

 Even the title of McKibbin's article, "Yes in Our Backyards," is very telling.
 There was a time when so-called "Not In My Backyard" activism or "NIMBYism," was regarded as an honorable and righteous thing.
 It was associated with people and communities fighting back against corporations who sought to bring polluting, dumps, recycling facilities, smelters, mines, factory farms, oil refineries, and incinerators into neighborhoods.
 Most early NIMBY fights in the environmental movement arose as poor communities, often communities of color, rose up to protect their health against corporate and government overreach.
-The environmental justice movement and NIMBY campaigns have overlapped signficantly for decades.
+The environmental justice movement and NIMBY campaigns have overlapped significantly for decades.

 In 1994, anti-corporate-power activist Jane Anne Morris wrote a book called “Not In My Backyard: The Handbook,” The first page of the forward reads: